MikeiLL/obliteration.com/_posts/2024-03-03-mayonaise.md

 a:active {
   color: #109;
 }
+a:hover {
+  color: #21a;
+}
 a:visited {
   color: #109;
 }
 </style>

-It's a weekly or at most bi-weekly endeavor making mayonaise.
+It's a weekly or at least bi-weekly endeavor making mayonaise.

 Raw egg.
 Duck egg today as an experiment.
 Mad yolk.
 Bit of mustard.
 Salt, black pepper.